-- 19. The affected subproject area covers one village, Madhabpur.
+- 18. The subproject will not acquire any private land; because, all the land within the khal and at the site of embankment are khas (owned by the Government) land.
+However, due to loss of opportunity to use the khas land, an overall estimated Twenty four (4 of them will be affected in two ways) households with a population of 120 will be affected.
+Tree 15 Household populations 75 and seed bed 9 household population 45 No one will be affected by homestead and no Commercial Business Enterprises (CBEs) will be affected by the subproject.
+So no relocation of residential structures or CBEs are required.
+There will also not be any negative impacts on Common Property Resources (CPRs) such as mosques, schools, or Union Parishad offices. - 19.
+The affected subproject area covers one village, Katurakandi .
 The extent of impact varies by location.
-The village is located along the sides of re-reconstruction of embankment.
-28 APs of the affected village will lose access to khas land only; they will not lose any other properties. - 20.
-The proposed subproject area comprises of the re-exavation of a silted khal and reconstruction of embankment is surrounded by agricultural land only.
-The subproject area is characterized by the siltation of khal which is actually a low land area affected by early flooding during the monsoon, and sometimes by water logging.
-Moreover, the area is also affected by saline water carried by Lohalia river and the proposed reconstruction of embankment will protect the area from saline water.
+The village is located along the sides of khal to be re-excavated.
+24 APs of the affected village will lose access to khas land only; they will not lose any other properties.
+Four of them will receive compensation for two types of losses: seed bed and trees. - 20.
+The proposed subproject area comprises of the re-exavation of a silted khal and is surrounded by agricultural land only.
+The subproject area is characterized by the siltation of khal which is actually a low land area affected by early flooding during the Monsoon, and sometimes by water logging.
+Moreover, the area is also affected by water carried by Chitra river during the Monsoon and the proposed Sluice gate will protect the area from Monsoon flooding.